jshrdt/adv-machine-learning-A1/README.md

 (1) Test a pre-trained model loaded from file.
 > $ python3 test_ML2A1.py -lg Thai -dpi 200 -ft normal -ld Thai200normal_model

-(2) Train & test a new model on the same data specifications in succession, save to file.
+(2) Train & test a new model on the same data specifications in succession, save to file (optional).
 > $ python3 test_ML2A1.py -lg Thai -dpi 200 -ft normal
->

 > No model loaded, train new model?
 > (y/n) >> y
 >